Super Friends: Young Justice

-The Hall of Justice was featured in Young Justice as the Justice League's decoy base of operations.
+The Hall of Justice appears in Young Justice as a decoy base that hides the existence of the Watchtower.
 Additionally, Wendy and Marvin appear as classmates of Conner Kent and Megan Morse.
-The members of the Injustice League operate out of a base resembling the Legion's Hall of Doom.

-In the second season, approximations of the minority members created for Super Friends (similar to the Ultimen example above) are introduced as teenagers given powers by the Reach.
-The group consists of Tye Longshadow (Apache Chief), Asami "Sam" Koizumi (Samurai) and Eduardo "Ed" Dorado Jr. (El Dorado).
-The exception is Black Vulcan, whose place is taken by Milestone Media hero Static (though Black Lightning also appears in the series).
+In the second season, approximations of the minority members created for Super Friends are introduced as teenagers who had their metahuman abilities activated by the Reach.
+The group consists of Tye Longshadow (Apache Chief), Asami Koizumi (Samurai), and Eduardo "Ed" Dorado Jr. (El Dorado).
+The exception is Black Vulcan, whose place is taken by Static.

-DC Nation Shorts

-The title of the Super Best Friends Forever DC Nation Shorts is a play on the title Super Friends.
-Additionally, Black Vulcan's costume can be seen in the background of the first Black Lightning short.
-The Farm League carries several homages to the Super Friends including its narrator, characters used and graphics.

 Teen Titans Go!

-In the Teen Titans Go!
-Two-Parter episode, the Titans go to the Hall of Justice to use the pool, as later, they become members of the Justice League to save the Justice League members from Darkseid, this sequence parodies the introduction of the super heroes as in the Super Friends series.

-In the episode "You're Fired", Beast Boy is fired from the Teen Titans, and a competition is held to find his replacement.
-The eventual winners are the Wonder Twins.
+The Wonder Twins appear in the Teen Titans Go! episode "You're Fired!", where they apply to replace Beast Boy after he is fired from the Teen Titans.